LootSafe/lootsafe.core/README.md

 With the API started, and postman loaded up, you're ready to go!
 (Just make sure `config.js` is configured with your environemnt).

+## Security Note
+Althought endpoints are secured by secret tokens, this shouldn't be the only thing you use to secure your server in the future.
+Please consider restricting access to the server to internal or authorized servers & connections.

 ## What is it?

 <img src="https://i.imgur.com/vGK8EF3.png" align="left" width="100" />